open-mmlab/mmdetection/docs/tutorials/1_exist_data_model.md

     --out-dir ./data/cityscapes/annotations
 ```

-TODO : delete
-Currently the config files in `cityscapes` use COCO pretrained weights to initialize.
-You could download the pretrained models in advance if network is unavailable or slow, otherwise it would cause errors at the beginning of training.

-TODO : CHANGE TO NEW PATH
+TODO: CHANGE TO THE NEW PATH
 For using custom datasets, please refer to [Tutorials 2: Adding New Dataset](tutorials/new_dataset.md).

 ### Test pretrained models

 We provide testing scripts for evaluating an existing model on the whole dataset (COCO, PASCAL VOC, Cityscapes, etc.).
-Below testing environments are supported:
+The following testing environments are supported:

 - single GPU
 - single node multiple GPUs
 - multiple nodes

-Depending on the testing environment, one can choose the proper script to perform testing.
+Choose the proper script to perform testing depending on the testing environment.

 ```shell
 # single-gpu testing